 The Scheme's current investment in the MITNZ Portfolios involves reliance on the skills of Mercer, as the Scheme's Underlying Fund Manager, to effectively discharge its functions as a 'manager of managers' in relation to the MITNZ Portfolios.
 This is because Mercer is dependent upon other managers performing their investment management activities and achieving the outcomes desired by Mercer for the MITNZ Portfolios.
-There is a risk that such managers could under-perform or fail to achieve their objectives set out in their policies or mandates, and a risk that Mercer's management of those managers and their performance is not effective.
+There is a risk that such managers could underperform or fail to achieve their objectives set out in their policies or managers and their performance is not effective.